cs1302uga/cs1302-styleguide/README.md

 If it is not appropriate for you to handle the exception in a method directly, then explore the posibility of propagating the exception up using `throws` in the method signature.

+### EmptyLineSeparator

+You should ensure that empty line separators after header, package, all import declarations, fields, constructors, methods, nested classes, static initializers and instance initializers.
+An exception to this policy is made to allow no empty lines between fields (e.g., between instance variables in a class).

 ### FileTabCharacter